EinsBethon/Calculator-OLD-/README.md

   Created folder named "calculator" on your Desktop
-    In calculator create a folder named "equation" and a text file named "algebraic" In equation, create two text files: "Single" and "Linear" The folders and files should look like this:
+    In calculator create a folder named "equation" and a text file named "algebraic" In equation, create two text files: "Single" and "Linear"

-  Desktop
-    >calculator
-      >algebraic.txt
-      >equation
-        >Linear.txt
-        >Single.txt